Sangamo Therapeutics

 Sangamo Therapeutics, Inc. (previously known as Sangamo Biosciences, Inc.) is an American biotechnology company based in Brisbane, California.
 It applies cell and gene therapy to combat haemophilia and other genetic diseases.

 History

 The company was founded in 1995 in Richmond, California.
 It was originally known as Sangamo Biosciences, Inc. before changing names in 2017.
 In September 2018, it had 182 employees.
 Sandy Macrae is the president.
 In 2018, Edward Rebar became the senior vice president and chief technology officer of Sangamo.

+Sangamo Therapeutics' Sangamo name and, for a brief time, its logo, were taken from the earlier Sangamo Electric Company, founded as an offshoot of the Illinois Watch Company in January 1899, the name coming from the nearby Sangamon River.
+The modern Sangamo's founder, Edward Oliver Lanphier II, is the great-grandson of one of Sangamo Electric's founders, Robert Carr Lanphier Sr.

 Research

 Sangamo applies technology to treat haemophilia B and lysosomal storage diseases including mucopolysaccharidosis type I (Hurler Syndrome) and mucopolysaccharidosis type II (Hunter Syndrome).
 The FDA granted Sangamo fast track designation for SB-525, a gene therapy candidate for haemophilia A. In its partnership with Pfizer in 2017, Sangamo uses Bioverativ in hemoglobinopathies such as beta thalassemia and sickle cell disease.
 It is also developing zinc finger gene editing technology.

 In February 2019, medical scientists, working with Sangamo Therapeutics, announced the first ever "in body" human gene editing therapy to permanently alter DNA - in a patient with Hunter syndrome.
 As of February 2019 clinical trials by Sangamo involving gene editing using zinc finger nuclease were ongoing.